- Team building can improve employee engagement, collaboration, productivity and company culture.

 Start on the first day.

 Don’t wait for the perfect moment to gather your team.
-As soon as you recruit new talent, plan icebreaker activities so everyone can get to know each other right away.
-You may want to find a mentor to work directly with the new hire as well.
+As soon as you recruit new talent, plan icebreaker activities so everyone can get to know each other immediately.
+You may also want to find a mentor to work directly with the new hire.

 Make time in your schedule to speak with the new worker one-on-one.
 Not only will it benefit you to understand your workers, but it will also help bridge the gap that often exists with new employees.